reactjs/react.dev/src/content/reference/react/cloneElement.md

 }
 ```

-The data flow is explicit, but the state is inside the `useList` custom Hook that you can use from any component:
+The data flow is explicit, but the state is inside the `useList` custom Hook that you can use from any Component:

 <Sandpack>